Jewelry Blog

 Colors: White, White with yellow-tint, and colored

 The April birthstone is the diamond, the undisputed king of gemstones.
 Diamonds are famous for their incredible sparkle and beauty.
 They come in various colors, but the most common ones are clear or white.
-They can be found in all types of jewelry, like rings, necklaces, brooches, earrings, and bracelets.
+The diamond can be found in all types of jewelry, like rings, necklaces, brooches, earrings, and bracelets.
 They are most famous, though, as the first choice gemstone when shopping for an engagement ring.

 That said, diamonds are the perfect gemstone for every type of jewelry and the most desirable precious gemstone in the world.